stepanataccolade/docsv2/sources/ci_projects.md

   secure: <encrypted output>
 ```

+### Custom Timeout
+By default, builds that are running for over 120 minutes will time out.
+You can configure the timeout setting between 1 and 120 minutes for your project.

+- Click 'Edit'
+- Input a number between 1 and 120 minutes
+- Click 'Save'
+- Once you set a custom timeout, it'll be in effect immediately
+- Click on 'Clear' to revert back to the default setting of 120 minutes

 ### Build status badges
 You can get embeddable build status badges for your project.
 These provide a visual indication of project status.